-Prior to the completion of this offering, we will engage in a series of transactions, which we refer to collectively as the Holdco Reorganization.
-As a result of the Holdco Reorganization, Aprea AB will become a wholly-owned subsidiary of Aprea Therapeutics, Inc. and our consolidated financial statements will be reported from Aprea Therapeutics, Inc. We, Aprea AB, and the holders of all of the issued and outstanding equity interests of Aprea AB have entered into a Share Contribution and Exchange Agreement, dated as of June 13, 2019, pursuant to which the Holdco Reorganization will be effected.
+On September 20, 2019, we engaged in a series of transactions, which we refer to collectively as the Holdco Reorganization.
+As a result of the Holdco Reorganization, Aprea AB became a wholly-owned subsidiary of Aprea Therapeutics, Inc. and our consolidated financial statements will be reported from Aprea Therapeutics, Inc. We, Aprea AB, and the holders of all of the issued and outstanding equity interests of Aprea AB entered into a Share Contribution and Exchange Agreement, dated as of June 13, 2019, pursuant to which the Holdco Reorganization was effected.

 In May 2019, we formed Aprea Therapeutics, Inc. as a stand-alone entity.
-The remaining steps to the Holdco Reorganization to be consummated prior to the completion of this offering include:
+The remaining steps to the Holdco Reorganization that were effected on September 20, 2019 included:

-- Each holder of Aprea AB equity interests shall contribute, transfer, grant, assign and deliver to us all of its right, title and interest in and to all Aprea AB equity interests owned by such holder; - In exchange for each Aprea AB ordinary share contributed by a holder, we will issue to such holder one share of our common stock; - In exchange for each Aprea AB Series A preferred share contributed by a holder, we will issue to such holder one share of our Series A preferred stock; - In exchange for each Aprea AB Series B preferred share contributed by a holder, we will issue to such holder one share of our Series B preferred stock: - In exchange for each Aprea AB Series C preferred share contributed by a holder, we will issue to such holder one share of our Series C preferred stock; - Each outstanding option to purchase Aprea AB ordinary shares issued by Aprea AB pursuant to the 2016 Stock Incentive Plan will be cancelled, and we will issue to the holder of such Aprea AB option, a substitute option to purchase, on the same terms and conditions as were applicable to such Aprea AB option, shares of our common stock pursuant to our 2019 Stock Incentive Plan; provided, however, that with respect to the outstanding options held by U.S. employees, we will assume each such Aprea AB option held by such employees and, as part of the exchange of the Aprea AB options for options to purchase shares of our common stock, we will receive from such employees their Aprea AB options and we will exercise them for newly issued shares of Aprea AB; and - Any other steps necessary to effect our consolidated financial statements being reported from Aprea Therapeutics, Inc. going forward after the Holdco Reorganization.
+- Each holder of Aprea AB equity interests contributed, transferred, granted, assigned and delivered to us all of its right, title and interest in and to all Aprea AB equity interests owned by such holder; - In exchange for each Aprea AB ordinary share contributed by a holder, we issued to such holder one share of our common stock; - In exchange for each Aprea AB Series A preferred share contributed by a holder, we issued to such holder one share of our Series A preferred stock; - In exchange for each Aprea AB Series B preferred share contributed by a holder, we issued to such holder one share of our Series B preferred stock; - In exchange for each Aprea AB Series C preferred share contributed by a holder, we issued to such holder one share of our Series C preferred stock; and - Each outstanding option to purchase Aprea AB ordinary shares issued by Aprea AB pursuant to the 2016 Stock Incentive Plan was cancelled, and we issued to the holder of such Aprea AB option, a substitute option to purchase, on the same terms and conditions as were applicable to such Aprea AB option, shares of our common stock pursuant to our 2019 Stock Incentive Plan; except that with respect to vested options held by U.S. employees, we assumed such options and exercised them for newly issued shares of Aprea.

-Immediately prior to the completion of this offering, all outstanding shares of our convertible preferred stock, including the shares of our Series A preferred stock, Series B preferred stock and Series C preferred stock issued as part of the Holdco Reorganization will be converted into shares of our common stock on a -for- basis.
+Immediately prior to the completion of this offering, with the consent of shareholders representing a majority of our outstanding preferred shares, all outstanding shares of our convertible preferred stock, including the shares of our Series A preferred stock, Series B preferred stock and Series C preferred stock issued as part of the Holdco Reorganization will be converted into shares of our common stock on a 1-for-1.6045 basis.
 As a result of the Holdco Reorganization and such subsequent conversion, the former holders of all of the issued and outstanding equity interests of Aprea AB will have received 100% of our outstanding common stock as of immediately prior to the completion of the offering.